M/Y HAIDA G MEGA YACHT GREECE TURKEY MEDITERRANEAN |

 Aft deck dining - Deck sun bathing

-The main Saloon - The Dining Room
+The main Saloon

 The Owner's Suite and Master Bathroom